jeffwen/jeffwen.github.io-src/content/20151219_whats_cooking.md

 _December 19, 2015_

+*__Update!__: The competition has now ended and I am in 100th place on the public leaderboard out of 1,416 teams/individuals.
+Top 10% for my first kaggle!*

 ### Getting Started
 Ever since I have known about kaggle, I have always seen it as a place where accomplished data scientists and skilled veterans of the machine learning space go to stretch their legs and dominate.
 However, as I continued to look through the competitions and through the forums where aspiring data scientists were asking a wide variety of questions, I realized that my preconceptions were probably holding me back from learning a lot through practical application.
 It is definitely one thing to read about algorithms and techniques and quite another to actually implement.
 Anyways, with that in mind, I figured I would jump in and get started.